I started my recruitment business with less than $24,000 of capital. That was back in 2004.

 They can only be discharged via a High Court order or through a certificate of discharge issued by a court officer if their debts are less than S$500,000.

 However it may end up, the lessons learned from the journey of entrepreneurship will be profoundly significant and have a magnificent impact on the way you look at life itself.

 And bankruptcy isn’t usually the end of story.

 Many people rose back from that to become even more successful then before.
 For others, the debt situation drove them to work harder and smarter in their do over, turning $2 into the bank to a $2.5mil revenue business.

 So are you ready to become a Singapore Entrepreneur?

 Question: Any other useful tips for aspiring entrepreneurs?
-You can leave a comment by clicking here.
+You can leave a comment below.